Common config fields, showing default valuesjmespath:query: ""

-Parses a message as a JSON blob and attempts to apply a JMESPath expression to it, expecting a boolean result.
-If the response is true the condition passes, otherwise it does not.
+Executes a JMESPath query on JSON payloads, expecting a boolean result.
+If the result of the query is true then the condition passes, otherwise it does not.

 Please refer to the JMESPath website for information and tutorials regarding the syntax of expressions.